nikerla/vc-content/pages/glossary/ecommerce-platforms.md

         </div>
     </div>
     <div class="text">
         <p>However, if you do not tolerate coding, this can be perceived as a nightmare.
-The only thing that Foxycart handles itself is shipping tax calculation and confirmation e-mails.
+The only thing that <a href="https://www.foxycart.com/" rel="nofollow">Foxycart</a> handles itself is shipping tax calculation and confirmation e-mails.
 This is the most freedom you can get with an e-commerce platform, while still having the hardest parts taken care of.
 Prices for plans start at $20/month plus 15 cents per sale with the ability to upload an unlimited amount of products.</p>
     </div>
     <h2>OpenCart</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-            The platform that is highly valued for its top-notch security protocols.
+            <a href="https://www.opencart.com/" rel="nofollow">The platform</a> that is highly valued for its top-notch security protocols.
 It is also reliable in providing sufficient data about your website that will help in content marketing as well as in SEO optimization.
 The platform is open to discussion and has its own forums where people help each other in the laborious process of setting up a web store.
         </div>
         <div class="col __col-30">
             <img alt="Best Ecommerce Platforms - OpenCart" src="assets/images/opencart.jpg" />